NRC and CAC – What are they, and what’s the difference?

 CAC: Ceiling Attenuation Class

-While NRC is applicable across a range of industries and product types, CAC is a measurement that was developed specifically for ceiling tiles.
+While NRC is applicable across a range of industries and product types, CAC is a measurement developed specifically for ceiling tiles.
 It is defined as the ability of a product to act as a barrier for sound, between two or more adjacent, closed spaces.

 The CAC of a ceiling tile is increased when the tile is constructed with a heavier, denser material.
 This allows the tile to reduce the transfer of noise and sound between spaces.